NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## Project Description

-Introducing our new [EZ WildApricot Web Designer 2](https://newpathconsulting.com/watm) \(aka WATM\), redesigned from the ground up.
-The product has been rewritten in JavaScript (ECMAScript 6).
+[EZ WildApricot Web Designer 2](https://newpathconsulting.com/watm) \(aka WATM\), has been redesigned from scratch.
+The product has been rewritten in JavaScript (ECMAScript 6) and no longer needs jQuery to operate.

-EZ WildApricot Web Designer will help any administrator with some knowledge of the [Document Object Model (DOM)](https://www.w3schools.com/js/js_htmldom.asp) manage and replace nearly every piece of hard-coded and configurable text in WildApricot.
+EZ WildApricot Web Designer will help any administrator change, replace or translate e nearly every piece of hard-coded and configurable text in WildApricot.
+It also contains several "macros" that can add new content gadgets and content styling features for your WildApricot website.

-You can make a variety of single page, whole site, and WildApricot widget changes such as:
+You can make a variety of single page, whole site, and WildApricot content changes such as:

 - search and replace of a particular text string
 - modify field labels on forms, button labels